dhall-lang/dhall-lang/standard/types.md

 as the type of the bound variable and whose output type (`B`) is the same as the inferred type of the body of the λ-expression (`b`).

-Carefully note that the above rule requires that the inferred function type must be well-typed.
-The type-checking step for the function type triggers a kind check which disallows dependent function types.
+Note that the above rule requires that the inferred function type must be well-typed.
+The type-checking step for the function type triggers a function check which disallows dependent function types.

 The type system ensures that function application is well-typed, meaning that